FrancesCoronel/personal-website-v3/_posts/2015-02-01-adding-awesome-websites-to-your-chrome-app-launcher.md

 > > A handy tip to get the description for the website fast is by using
 > > the query `info:onepagelove.com` in Google which will provide
 > > information about the url.
-No spaces, or else it doesn’t work.
+No spaces, or else it doesn't work.
 > >
 > > ![](https://fvcproductions.files.wordpress.com/2015/02/screenshot-2015-02-01-19-51-41.png)